facebook/react-native-website/website/blog/2025-10-08-react-native-0.82.md

 The New Architecture has been tested and refined over a long period of time, and [has been the default architecture since version 0.76](https://reactnative.dev/blog/2024/10/23/the-new-architecture-is-here).
 We're now confident in making it the only architecture.

-In 0.82, if you try to set `newArchEnabled=false` on Android, or if you try to install Cocoapods with `RCT_NEW_ARCH_ENABLED=0` on iOS, these will be ignored and your app will still run with the New Architecture enabled.
+In 0.82, if you try to set `newArchEnabled=false` on Android, or if you try to install CocoaPods with `RCT_NEW_ARCH_ENABLED=0` on iOS, these will be ignored and your app will still run with the New Architecture enabled.

 ### How to migrate